KateSemeniuta/New-project/README.md

 - [ ] https://github.com/octo-org/octo-repo/issues/740
 - [ ] Add delight to the experience when all tasks are complete :tada:
 - [ ] \(Optional) Open a followup issue

+@octocat :+1: This PR looks great - it's ready to merge! :shipit: 🥇